syndicatefx/x-ui/README.md

 __These are an opinionated choice and built for my personal use__, but it is still very flexible to add/change almost everything and still keep the same Tachyons like API concept intact.

-### Example components

-A work-in-progress list of examples, using the default settings, you can copy/paste and modify can be found on this [Codepen collection](https://codepen.io/collection/nmpOPG)

-__Note__: Some of them will use [alpine.js](https://github.com/alpinejs/alpine) for interactivity, which is a personal choice and a beautiful combination to use with x-ui.

 ## What utilities have been removed from the original

 - normalize.css